-- Carers representatives on a range of planning groups - Carers participation in awareness raising and training events for staff - Undertaken engagement with Carers on the development of the draft Strategy - Undertaken a Support for Carers Survey in 2015 - Developed a range of Digital Carers stories, providing case studies which can be used in training and to raise the profile of Carers and their issues.
+- Carers representatives on a range of planning groups including the Citizens Panel - Carers participation in awareness raising and training events for staff - Undertaken engagement and consultation with Carers on the development of the draft Strategy - Undertaken a Support for Carers Survey in 2015 - Developed a range of Digital Carers stories to raise the profile of Carers and their issues. - Case Studies developed jointly with University of South Wales are being used in training

-- Implement the requirements of the SSWB Act, working with Carers on outcomes they want to achieve - Ensure that all service providers commissioned by the LAs and UHB have robust contract monitoring arrangements that demonstrate Carer and Service User involvement
+- Implement the requirements of the SSWB Act, working with Carers on outcomes they want to achieve - Ensure that all service providers commissioned by the LAs and UHB have robust contract monitoring arrangements that demonstrate Carer and Service User involvement - Continue to engage meaningfully with Carers of all ages through an active and participative process which captures their aspirations and priorities by using an assets based approach which provides insight into their needs, what the best solutions may be and who is best placed to provide or contribute to these.